Constantine (film): Production

 The character of John Constantine was introduced by comic book writer/creator Alan Moore in The Saga of Swamp Thing #37, released in June 1985.
-In 1988, the character was given his own comic book title, Hellblazer, published by DC Comics.
+In 1988, the character was given his own comic book series, Hellblazer, published by DC Comics.

 Producer Lauren Shuler Donner began developing the film in 1997.
 Paul Hunter was attached to direct in 1999, and he was replaced by Tarsem Singh in 2001.
 Warner Bros. hoped to begin filming in 2002 with Nicolas Cage in the lead role, but Singh dropped out, resulting in opposing lawsuits filed by himself and Warner Bros.
+He was replaced by first-time director Francis Lawrence, previously known for his commercials and music videos.
 Keanu Reeves became attached to the film in 2002.
-Alan Moore, the original creator of John Constantine, had been disappointed by the previous adaptations of his comics From Hell and The League of Extraordinary Gentlemen, and refused to be credited or associated with this film, asking that his royalties be distributed among the other creators of the character.

 Constantine incorporated some elements of Garth Ennis's "Dangerous Habits" story arc from the comic (issues #41–46), and others, such as the inclusion of Papa Midnite, from the Original Sins trade paperback.
-The film's title was changed from Hellblazer to Constantine to avoid confusion with Clive Barker's Hellraiser films.
-In fact, the comics series was originally going to be titled Hellraiser, but was also retitled to avoid confusion with the first Hellraiser film, which was released a year before the debut of Hellblazer.
+The film's title was changed from Hellblazer to Constantine to avoid confusion with the film series Hellraiser.
+In fact, the comic series was originally going to be titled Hellraiser, but was also retitled to avoid confusion with the first Hellraiser (1987) film, which was released a year before the debut of Hellblazer.Alan Moore, the original creator of John Constantine, was disappointed by the previous adaptations of his comics From Hell and The League of Extraordinary Gentlemen, and refused to be credited or associated with the film, asking that his royalties be distributed among the other creators of the character.

 The film changed several aspects of the source material.
-For one, it was set in Los Angeles, rather than England, which director Francis Lawrence justified by claiming that the comic book was not exclusively set in London.
-Reeves played the role of John Constantine with his real-life American accent and black hair, while the character in the comics was drawn to resemble the blond musician Sting and came from Liverpool.
+For one, it was set in Los Angeles, rather than England, which Lawrence justified by claiming that the comic book was not exclusively set in London.
+Reeves played the role of John Constantine with his real-life Canadian accent and black hair, while the character in the comics was drawn to resemble the blond musician Sting and came from Liverpool.
 For the film, Constantine was also given the psychic ability to see "half-breeds" as they truly are, and this led him to attempt suicide, causing his damnation, which, in the comics, was punishment for summoning a demon that killed a young girl.
 Additionally, the resolution of the lung cancer plotline in the film was amended so that Lucifer willingly saves the redeemed Constantine to give him a second chance at falling, rather than being tricked into doing so.

-Director Lawrence decided to base the film's conception of Hell "on the geography of what's around us now."
+Lawrence decided to base the film's conception of Hell "on the geography of what's around us now".
 He further explained: